SetKernelMode

 √ |

-For separated mode, during CPU debugging, you can set the kernel mode to AIV, AIC, or MIX mode to support the debugging of single AIV vector operators, single AIC matrix operators, and MIX hybrid operators, respectively.
+Sets the kernel mode to single AIV mode, single AIC mode, or MIX mode for separated mode to support CPU debugging of single AIV vector operators, single AIC cube operators, or MIX operators, respectively.
 If this API is not called, the MIX mode is used by default.
 To ensure that the operator code is compatible with multiple hardware platforms, this API can also be called in coupled mode.
 In this scenario, the API does not take effect and the debugging is not affected.

 Prototype